fochoao-code/cryptography/docs/development/test-vectors.rst

   ``explicitText`` entry with a ``BMPString`` type.
 * ``scottishpower-bitstring-dn.pem`` - An ECDSA certificate that contains
   a subject DN with a bit string type.
+* ``cryptography-scts-tbs-precert.der`` - The "to-be-signed" pre-certificate
+  bytes from ``cryptography-scts.pem``, with the SCT list extension removed.

 Custom X.509 Vectors
 ~~~~~~~~~~~~~~~~~~~~